Assets in the UK and Inheritance Tax – Planning Opportunities Available for Certain Individuals

 Summary and Additional Information

 UK inheritance tax is a complex issue.
 In particular for individuals with assets in the UK.
-Careful consideration and advice need to be taken regarding the best manner to structure the holding of these assets.
+Careful consideration and advice need to be taken regarding the best manner to structure the holding of these assets and drafting of UK Wills to ensure your wishes are reflected accordingly.

 The data contained within this Information Note is for general information only.
 No responsibility can be accepted for inaccuracies.
 Readers are also advised that the law and practice may change from time to time.